SeabookChen/seabookchen.net/_drafts/why.md

 - UI automation team within Google

-  I don't know anything about Google's internal structure, but I'm sure such team exists, especially taking into account that WebDriver was initially created within Google{% footnote 5 %}.

-  The biggest advantage for them is the accessibility to source code.
+  If such team exists, the biggest advantage for them is the accessibility to source code.
   With ability to modify source code, UI automation can be a lot easier without fighting against nasty DOM structure.
   Additionally, they can easily track down which feature/bug ticket has changed DOM structure that causing previous Selenium WebDriver code failing.
-  On the other hand, instead of automating from UI level, they might also use something at lower levels, like private APIs to test certain front-end functionalities.
+  On the other hand, instead of automating from UI level, they might also use something at lower levels, like private APIs to interact with certain front-end functionalities.

-- People who have no other choice
+- People with no other choice

-  Sometimes accessing UI might be the only way to achieve a task that must be done.
+  Sometimes accessing from UI might be the only way to achieve a task that must be done.
   My suggestion for that would be "Go for it".
-  If Google doesn't provide API for that particular product and it's so important that must be done, then just do it with Selenium.
+  If Google doesn't provide API for a particular product and it's so important that must be done, then just do it from UI level.
   The project might be extremely difficult to implement and can be super fragile to maintain, but it should still be achievable.

 ## What should you automate then?
 {: #what-should-you-automate-then}

-### Your own (your company's) applications
+### Your own (or your company's) applications
 {: #your-own-applications}

   Don't procrastinate.
-  Instead of spending time poking around trying to find something easy enough, my suggestion would be just start from what you are supposed to do right away.
+  Instead of spending time poking around and looking for something easy enough, it is probably better to start from what you are supposed to do right away.
   While coding up the project gradually, many questions might be asked by yourself:

 >  + How can I find elements with dynamic ID?